-\paragraph{{SAM and smoothness optimization.}} Sharpness-aware minimization (SAM) is a representative smoothness optimization technique that minimizes both the loss value and its sharpness, effectively promoting a flatter loss landscape, originally introduced to improve model generalization \citep{foret2021sharpnessaware,andriushchenko2022towards,liu2022towards,du2022sharpness,zhang2023what,jiang2023adaptive}.
-SAM has also been applied in traditional adversarial training to defend against input-level adversarial attacks \citep{wei2023sharpness,zhang2024duality}.
-Beyond SAM, other smoothness optimization approaches include gradient penalty (GP) and curvature regularization (CR), which impose penalties based on loss gradients or Hessian-gradient products to encourage smoothness \citep{dauphin2024neglected, zhao2024will}.
-Randomized smoothing (RS) improves smoothness by convolving a non-smooth objective function with a Gaussian distribution \citep{duchi2012randomized, cohen2019certified, ji2024advancing}.
-Meanwhile, weight averaging (WA) enhances smoothness by averaging model weights across training iterations, leading to a smoother optimization trajectory \citep{izmailov2018averaging}.
-Further, activation smoothing has been used to mitigate the security risk of users fine-tuning for LLMs \citep{huang2024vaccine}.
+\textbf{{SAM and smoothness optimization.}} Sharpness-aware minimization (SAM) is a representative smoothness optimization technique that minimizes both the loss value and its sharpness, effectively promoting a flatter loss landscape, originally introduced to improve model generalization \cite{foret2021sharpnessaware,andriushchenko2022towards,liu2022towards,du2022sharpness,zhang2023what}.
+SAM has also been applied in traditional adversarial training to defend against input-level adversarial attacks \cite{wei2023sharpness,zhang2024duality}.
+Beyond SAM, other smoothness optimization approaches include gradient penalty (GP) and curvature regularization (CR), which impose penalties based on loss gradients or Hessian-gradient products to encourage smoothness \cite{dauphin2024neglected, zhao2024will}.
+Randomized smoothing (RS) improves smoothness by convolving a non-smooth objective function with a Gaussian distribution \cite{duchi2012randomized, cohen2019certified, ji2024advancing}.
+Meanwhile, weight averaging (WA) enhances smoothness by averaging model weights across training iterations, leading to a smoother optimization trajectory \cite{izmailov2018averaging}.
 These smoothness optimization approaches will serve as a key foundation for enhancing the robustness of LLM unlearning in this work.